anjale-r/AE-Table-Generation-from-ADaM-ADSL-ADAE-Datasets/README.md

 The workflow replicates regulatory-compliant safety reporting by:
 - Using **ADSL (Subject-Level Analysis Dataset)** to derive treatment population counts.
-- Using **ADAE (Adverse Events Analysis Dataset)** to summarize adverse events by subject, treatment arm, and severity.
+- Using **ADAE (Adverse Events Analysis Dataset)** to summarize adverse events by system organ class and treatment arm.
 - Producing formatted **AE incidence tables** similar to those submitted in regulatory filings.